 In both types of hysterectomies, your surgeon will make several small incisions (surgical cuts) on your abdomen.
 A laparoscope, (a tube-like instrument with a camera) will be placed into your abdomen.
 The tool is connected to a video camera and television that allows your surgeon to see the inside of your abdomen.
 Gas (carbon dioxide) will be pumped into your abdomen to create space, which gives your surgeon more room to perform the surgery.
 Tiny tools will also be inserted into the incisions on your abdomen.

 In a laparoscopic hysterectomy, your surgeon sees the image on a monitor and can remove tissue with the instruments.
 In a robotic-assisted hysterectomy, your surgeon uses a robot as a tool to do the surgery.
 Your surgeon sits at a console with a 3-dimensional view of the surgical site.
 They do the surgery from there, using a robot that they control.

 Your surgeon may also perform one or both of the procedures listed below.
 If so, this is done at the same time as your hysterectomy.

-If both ovaries are removed, you will go into menopause, if you have not already.
+If both ovaries are removed, you’ll go into menopause, if you have not already.
 If you have already gone through menopause, you should not notice any changes.
 If you have not started menopause, you may experience common symptoms, including night sweats, hot flashes, and vaginal dryness.
-Speak with your doctor about ways to manage these symptoms.
+Speak with your healthcare provider about ways to manage these symptoms.

 Lymph nodes are small, bean-like structures that are found throughout your body.
 They make and store the cells that help fight infections.
 Sentinel lymph nodes are the lymph nodes that are most likely to be affected if you have cancer and it has spread.